ibm-cloud-docs/containers/cs_apps.md

 ## Deploying apps with the GUI
 {: #cs_apps_ui}

-When you deploy an app to your cluster by using the Kubernetes dashboard, a deployment is automatically created for you that creates, updates, and manages the pods in your cluster.
+When you deploy an app to your cluster by using the Kubernetes dashboard, a deployment resource is automatically created that creates, updates, and manages the pods in your cluster.
 {:shortdesc}

 Before you begin: